 That communication splits three ways, and not evenly.
-Some goes to your governance tiers, your boss, client or sponsor, and some goes to your team and colleagues.
+The same goes for your governance tiers, your boss, client or sponsor, and some go to your team and colleagues.
 However, most of your communication will be with stakeholders.

 You need to inform, consult, cajole, persuade and so much more.
 So, the one habit that makes all this easier, that wins their respect, and feeds your insights is simple: always be listening.

 Habit 3: There’s Always Too Much.
 Find the Big Lever.

 Projects are big, complex endeavors with lots of moving parts.
 They can suck you in and drain your energy.
 You will never have time to do everything you want to do.
 Therefore, prioritization and focus are the orders of the day.
 But there is one thing that a project manager craves above all else: control.

 If you think about it, that’s the job of a project manager: to bring control to the messy, chaotic, uncertain, changing environment that is a project.
 And there is one thing I figured out very early in my career as a project manager, which I think made all the difference.
 That is, every project is unique, and therefore each one has its own priorities and points of impact.

 For each project, find the one or two levers that give you maximum control over your project.
 Make them the focus of your monitoring and control.
 When you find the right levers, and learn how to work them, everything else will fall into place.

 Habit 4: Focus On Your Strengths.
 Default to Delegation.